LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 so long to see: half the calls behaved and half did not, and a quantity that works in one direction reads as a tuning problem rather than a wrong constant.

+### THE PET STATE MACHINE, AS IT ACTUALLY BEHAVES
+`fact.unit.statemachine` -- see also `arch.locomotion.beached`

+READ FROM `/scripts/stateMachine.lua` AND `/monsters/pets/groundPet.lua`,
+2026-09-01, after three failed runs guessing at it.
+Every line here cost a test round.

+**`pickState(params)` CALLS `enterWith`. `pickState()` CALLS `enter`.**

+    local enterFunctionName = "enter"
+    if params ~= nil then enterFunctionName = "enterWith" end

+A state that defines only one of them is SILENTLY SKIPPED by the other call shape.
+Passing params to select a state that implements only `enter` iterates every state, matches nothing, and returns false with no error. **A state meant to be reachable both ways must define both**, which is why `petportsFlopState` does.

+**WHICH MAKES A FORCED PICK DETERMINISTIC.** With params, ONLY states implementing `enterWith` are considered -- and the vanilla pet states, `idleState` and `wanderState`, define only `enter`.
+So naming a state with params bypasses list order entirely.
+Without params, order decides, and order is the scripts list order that `scanScripts` walks.

+**`scanScripts` REQUIRES THE GLOBAL TO EXIST AND TO LOOK RIGHT:**

+    (state["enter"] ~= nil or state["enterWith"] ~= nil) and state["update"] ~= nil

+A state table missing `update` is dropped from the list with no complaint.

+**TWO MACHINES, AND THE PLAIN ONE ONLY RUNS WHEN THE ACTION ONE IS EMPTY:**

+    if self.actionState.stateDesc() == "" and not self.state.update(dt) then
+      self.state.pickState()

+`(%a+State)%.lua` builds `self.state`, `(%a+Action)%.lua` builds
+`self.actionState`. **An action already in flight blocks every plain state**, and `endState()` is the only way to take the slot back from outside.

+**`petBehavior.run()` IS CALLED ONCE A SECOND, NOT PER TICK.** It comes from `groundPet.querySurroundings` on `querySurroundingsCooldown`, which the monstertypes set to 1.
+Anything that must react faster than a second cannot live in `run()`.

+**AND reactTo QUEUES ACTIONS BEFORE run() IS EVER CALLED.**
+`querySurroundings` calls `behavior.reactTo` for every nearby entity first, and the reactTo handlers call `queueAction` themselves.
+So `petBehavior.actionQueue` is ALREADY POPULATED when `run()` starts, and gating the queueing sites inside `run()` does not suppress anything.
+Clearing the queue is the only complete suppression.

+**`self.autoPickState = false` IN groundPet.init IS A VANILLA TYPO.** It sets a field on the script context, not on `self.actionState`, so the action machine's auto-pick stays enabled.
+Harmless TODAY only because auto-pick uses `enter` and every action state in this mod defines `enterWith` alone -- so it finds nothing.
+**ADDING AN `enter` TO ANY ACTION STATE WOULD MAKE IT FIRE UNBIDDEN.**

+**`approachPoint` IS CALLED BY VANILLA ACTION STATES**, not only by ours.
+`inspectAction.lua:33` calls it, and follow, beg and pounce are the same shape.
+See `todo.pathing.fallbackpather`, whose scope claim this falsifies.

 ### `inLiquid` IS TESTED BEFORE `onGround`, AND ITS THRESHOLD IS A CHASSIS PARAMETER
 `fact.pathing.liquidthreshold` -- see also `fact.pathing.edgebymedium`, `todo.locomotion.sinker`, `dd.pathing.coststeering`